DakshMathur1/DakshMathur1/README.md

 ## Hi there 👋

-I'm Daksh, a third-year Computer Science (Co-op) and Economics student at the University of British Columbia (UBC).
+I'm Daksh, a third-year Computer Science (Co-op) and Economics student at the University of British Columbia.

 I have a deep passion for Data Analytics/Data Science, Machine Learning & Software Development.
 I am proficiency in SQL, Python, R, Java (OOP), C++, JavaScript, HTML, and CSS.